GIVESocialMovement/sbt-vuefy/README.md

 Please see the folder `test-play-project` for a complete example.

-Interested in using the plugin
+Interested in using the plugin?
 --------------------------------

 Please feel free to open an issue to ask questions.
 Let us know how you want to use the plugin.

-How to develop
+Contributing
 ---------------

+The project welcomes any contribution.
+Here are the steps for testing when developing locally:

 1. Run `yarn install` in order to install packages needed for the integration tests.
 2. Run `sbt test` to run all tests.